Trip7274/AsyBot/README.md

 # Asybot
+### This is still very early, and functions as very simple a LLM-to-Discord bot so far, most of the intended functionality is yet to be implemented
-Very simple Discord bot written in Python using Py-Cord, with the goal of trying to make a belivable person who chats at random intervals, and remembers others' actions and general sentiment towards them.
+Very simple Discord bot written in Python using Py-Cord, with the goal of trying to make a belivable creature who chats at random intervals, and remembers others' recent actions and general sentiment towards them.

 Currently, it uses a model of your choosing using [Cloudflare AI](https://ai.cloudflare.com/), and uses a .env that follows this format:
 ```